jauderho/nts-servers/README.md

 - PR will not be merged until connectivity to server can be verified
 - Please specify if server is virtualized
 - You can now update `nts-sources.yml` to modify both the `README.md` and `chrony.conf`
-  - `./scripts/ntpServerConverter.py nts-sources.yml`
+  - Run `./scripts/ntpServerConverter.py nts-sources.yml`
-  - `git diff origin README.md chrony.conf` to verify that you have a clean update before submitting a PR
+  - Use `git diff origin README.md chrony.conf` to verify that you have a clean update before submitting a PR

 ## Usage
 - There is no endorsement of any particular server.
 Please carefully vet before usage